AIGCEra/.github/profile/README.md

 # Application Development

-__Web Runtime itself implements _the Dynamic Link Library Version_ of the Chromium Project, which ensures that developers can use their familiar development techniques to construct a browsing process that suits their wishes.
-In specific applications, other processes of the Chromium project (such as rendering process, GPU process, etc.) are completely preserved.
-Developers only need to convert their existing or newly created application projects into browsing processes, and then the software Content boils down to a web-based organizational model.
-Of course, the Web Runtime ensures that mainstream components can be fully incorporated into the new Web DOM system.__
+__Web Runtime itself implements _the Dynamic Link Library Version_ of the Chromium Project, <br>which ensures that developers can use their familiar development techniques to construct <br>a browsing process that suits their wishes.
+In specific applications, other processes of <br>the Chromium project (such as rendering process, GPU process, etc.) are completely preserved. <br>Developers only need to convert their existing or newly created application projects into browsing processes, <br>and then the software Content boils down to a web-based organizational model.
+Of course, <br>the Web Runtime ensures that mainstream components can be fully incorporated into the new Web DOM system.__

 | _Application Type_       | _description_                                                                              |
 | ------------ | ---------------------------------------------------------------------------------------------------------------- |